 Leisure and Cultural Services Department

 The Leisure and Cultural Services Department is a department in the Government of Hong Kong.
 It reports to the Home Affairs Bureau.
-Hong Kong Science Museum is one of the museum that managed by the department.
+Hong Kong Science Museum is one of the museums that is managed by the Department.

 Hong Kong Science Museum